iambibhas/drf-exercise/README.md

 ## Assessment

  - Please document how you imported the data.
-If possible add the import script(s) in the repo.
+Add the data import script(s) in the repo.
  - You can either run the application locally and use something like `ngrok` to demo it, or include the db dump so that we can import the dump to our local db and run our own local server based on your code. (`./manage.py runserver`)
  - Clean readable code is preferred over a feature rich app.